-For those readers who may be unfamiliar or only partly acquainted with the life, work, and vitally important role of Mr Judge, we advise the reading of the articles The Welcome Influence of William Q. Judge and Who was William Quan Judge? before going any further.
+For those readers who may be unfamiliar or only partly acquainted with the life, work, and vitally important role of Mr Judge, we advise the reading of the articles Who was William Quan Judge? and Understanding The Importance of Mr. Judge before going any further.
 It will be difficult for the remainder of this article to be properly appreciated and grasped in its significance unless the information presented in those two has already been absorbed.

 As the Master K.H. was to inform Besant in The Final Mahatma Letter of 1900, “You have been under deluding influences for quite some time.”